mrzool/mrzool.github.io/_posts/2015-12-10-sensible-bash.md

 [Readline](https://cnswww.cns.cwru.edu/php/chet/readline/rltop.html) is the GNU library that provides an unified interface for advanced line editing to CLI programs like Bash.
 As command-line user, you use it all the time.
 Tab completion?
 Powered by Readline.
 Emacs-like key bindings like `C-w` to delete back one word?
 Powered by Readline.
 Incremental history search?
 Powered by Readline.

 The capabilities provided by Readline are so symbiotic to Bash that most users consider them native Bash features (this is what I meant above with *quasi-native* Bash options).
-They're not, but we can set them from our `bashrc` anyway using the built-in Bash command `bind`.
+They're not, but we can still set them from our `bashrc` by using the built-in Bash command `bind`.
 Here are my favorites, each improving a different aspect of tab completion:

 ```bash
 bind "set completion-ignore-case on"